hazelcast/hazelcast-docker/hazelcast-openshift-rhel/README.md

 ### Pushing Image to Private Docker Registry in OCP

-In order to push ```hazelcast``` image to docker registry in local OCP installation, you may use ```default``` project in OCP, which has already configured docker registry and router.
+In order to push ```hazelcast``` image to docker registry in OCP installation, you may use ```default``` project in OCP, which has already configured docker registry and router.

-If you choose to start from scratch please install below components:
+If you choose to start from scratch please install below components under your project:
 * Docker Registry with [this installation guide](https://docs.openshift.com/container-platform/3.4/install_config/registry/deploy_registry_existing_clusters.html)
 * Router for accessing Docker registry from URL with [this installation guide](https://docs.openshift.com/container-platform/3.3/install_config/router/default_haproxy_router.html)